 There is no standard retainer fee agreement.
 This means you will need to carefully read the agreement before you sign.

 There are a few common features though.
-We’ll focus on those for the purpose of this review.
+We will focus on those for the purpose of this review.

 Earned When Paid